owap/tech_talks/cljs_2016june/README.md

 Hopefully, what you'll take away from this is a willingness to have the hard conversation about the cost of adopting new tools and practices.
-Because there are some real treasures here; I only hope I can do a sufficient job explaining the benefits.
+Because there are some real treasures here; I only hope I can do them justice.

 # The Digest Cycle; State vs. Immutability